PaulMainwood/PairedComparisons.jl/README.md

 ## Usage

-All the algorithms work on games provided in DataFrames format.
-They expect each set of games between two players four or five columns (depending on whether the time of the match-up is included or not.
-The package expects the columns, in order:
+All the algorithms work on sets of games provided in DataFrames format, with columns as follows:

 * P1 = A unique identifier for Player 1 - the package expects an integer
 * P2 = Same for Player 2